Above: click to expand map.

 Click here to download A4 pdf of map.

 Above: A ‘Relive’ version of the walk recorded in July 2019.
 Click to play and use the expand option to view in full-screen. click here for more ‘Relives’.

 Walk description & directions

 This short walk is the probably easiest in this series, but includes one of the most scenic spots in the valley, as it runs down to the River Goyt (which is very much a stream at this point).
 This part of the walk is along a solid track making it ideal for wheelchair users, or those with small children and baby-buggies.
 There are also some great paces for picnics, alongside the Goyt.
 The walk then continues to the small packhorse bridge, just a short distance further.

-1: The starting point is Errwood Hall car park, which is opposite the shore of Errwood Reservoir.
+1: The starting point is Errwood Hall car park, which is alongside Errwood Reservoir, just past the modern bridge.
 If the road is closed – which it is on Bank Holidays and Sundays between 1st May and 30th September – park at one of the other car parks on either side of the dam wall, and walk along the road to reach the starting point.

 2: Walk up the grass slope, past the information board, go though a gap in the stone wall at the top, and turn left along the footpath.

 3: Keep along this path, with the stone wall on your left, all the way until you reach the narrow road.